apache/spark/docs/apache-airflow/installation/prerequisites.rst

 The minimum memory required we recommend Airflow to run with is 4GB, but the actual requirements depends wildly on the deployment options you have

+**Note**: Airflow currently can be run on POSIX-compliant Operating Systems.
+For development it is regularly tested on fairly modern Linux Distros and recent versions of MacOS.
+On Windows you can run it via WSL2 (Windows Subsystem for Linux 2) or via Linux Containers.
+The work to add Windows support is tracked via `#10388 <https://github.com/apache/airflow/issues/10388>`__ but it is not a high priority.
+You should only use Linux-based distros as "Production" execution environment as this is the only environment that is supported.
+The only distro that is used in our CI tests and that is used in the `Community managed DockerHub image <https://hub.docker.com/p/apache/airflow>`__ is ``Debian Buster``.